-The Form 8938 penalty involves the late or unfiled FATCA reporting of Form 8938 will vary.
-8938 form penalties will vary, depending on each filer’s particular facts and circumstances.
+The Form 8938 penalty involves the late or unfiled FATCA reporting of Form 8938.
+The penalties will varym, depending on each filer’s particular facts and circumstances.

-A person may even be able to obtain a penalty waiver using Streamlined Foreign Offshore Procedures or Reasonable Cause (if the IRS agent is feeling friendly) and avoid being penalized upwards of $60,000 (for multiple years of non-compliance)
+A person may even be able to obtain a penalty waiver using Streamlined Foreign Offshore Procedures, Delinquency Procedures, or Reasonable Cause — and avoid being penalized upwards of $60,000 (for multiple years of non-compliance)

 As provided by the IRS:

 “You may be subject to penalties if you fail to timely file a correct Form 8938 or if you have an understatement of tax relating to an undisclosed specified foreign financial asset.”

 If you are required to file Form 8938 but do not file a complete and correct Form 8938 by the due date (including extensions), you may be subject to a penalty of $10,000.

 If you do not file a correct and complete Form 8938 within 90 days after the IRS mails you a notice of the failure to file, you may be subject to an additional penalty of $10,000 for each 30-day period (or part of a period) during which you continue to fail to file Form 8938 after the 90-day period has expired.